nibeditans/Practical-Linear-Regression-Insights-Framework/README.md

 * **Matplotlib/Seaborn** for visualization
 * **Scikit-learn**

-Everything is written in Jupyter Notebook for interactivity and explanation-friendly formatting.
+Everything is written in Jupyter Notebooks for interactivity and explanation-friendly formatting.
 Okay?😉

 This project isn’t a huge end-to-end ML pipeline, but it definitely covers some of the most important concepts in Data Science with depth, simplicity, and intuition.